Joining for the first time?

 Junior Surf Lifesaving Program (JSLP)

-Point Leo SLSC has over 460 junior members (nippers) participate in the club Junior Surf Lifesaving Program (JSLP) from late December to mid-January each year.
-Program dates are listed below.
+Point Leo SLSC has over 500 Junior members (Nippers) participate in the club Junior Surf Lifesaving Program (JSLP) from late December to mid-January each year.
 Around 100 of these juniors continue on with competitive training and compete in the State Championship carnival.

 The JSLP is open to children aged between 6 and 13 years of age.
-Age is taken as at 30th September in the year the program commences.
+Age is taken as at 30th September in the year leading into the season the program commences.
 We welcome all children of all skill levels, but strongly advise children 8 years and up to have swimming experience.

 The JSLP was developed to equip children with the skills and knowledge to recognise and enjoy a safe beach and aquatic environment.